digital-asset/daml/docs/source/app-dev/services.rst

 Use the **party management service** to allocate parties on the ledger and retrieve information about allocated parties.

-Parties serve to govern on-ledger access control as per :ref:`Daml's privacy model <da-model-privacy>` and :ref:`authorization rules <da-ledgers-authorization-rules>`.
+Parties govern on-ledger access control as per :ref:`Daml's privacy model <da-model-privacy>` and :ref:`authorization rules <da-ledgers-authorization-rules>`.
 Applications and their operators are expected allocate and use parties to manage on-ledger access control as per their business requirements.